Albert0i/RU204/Data101.md

 ### Epilogue
 I have enrolled four courses in [Redis University](https://redis.io/university/), each course has it's own way to feed sample data...
-Even worse, I do not have any knowledge of [`python`](https://www.python.org/) whatsoever... which makes me dizzy in the very beginning...
+Even worse, I do not have any prior knowledge of [`python`](https://www.python.org/) and whatsoever... which makes me dizzy in the very beginning...

 ### EOF (2024/04/19)